Do people go through life on a predetermined path, like a straight line?

 I frowned and said, "They don't look straight to me."

 "I don't get it.
 They don't look straight?"
-He asked.

 "How are they not straight?
 I still don't get it."